As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 It is a filter that traps dirt and other contaminants that may otherwise go to our lungs.

-Understanding why we have nose hair is important so you’ll know how much to trim.
+Understanding why we have nose hair is essential so you’ll know how much to trim.

 Without it, we can get sick breathing in all the toxins in our atmosphere.